 Being a parent is one of the most rewarding and yet most challenging experiences.
 Unfortunately, children don't come with a manual!
-Stop trying to figuring things out as you go.
+Stop trying to figure things out as you go.
 There are many resources available to help you guide your children and to be the best parent possible.

 Home Language Resources